AndersenLab/dry-guide/docs/cendr.md

   - Add any (optional) notes about why the operation is being run
   - Click 'Start'

-If the wormbase version used in the release is different from the previous release, that gene data must also be loaded into the site's internal database (~15 minutes).
+__2. (Optional) If the wormbase version used in the release is different from the previous release, that gene data must also be loaded into the site's internal database (~15 minutes).__
  Gene data is compiled from several external databases and used to look up chromosome:start-stop intervals using Wormbase Gene IDs, gene names, Homologenes from other species, etc..:

 - Admin -> Database Operations
   - Click the 'New Operation' button